danielsauter/rapid-android-development/networking.md

 Although less convenient and more fundamental in nature, other widespread communication protocols include [TCP (Transmission Control protocol),][16] [UDP (User Datagram protocol),][17] and asynchronous serial communication.
 [They use different ports to exchange data,][18] and they “shake hands” slightly differently.
 Handshaking is the process of negotiating communication parameters on both sides before the actual communication begins.

 ###Run the App
 Before we run the sketch, let’s check the `INTERNET` permissions in the Android Permissions Selector that we’ll need in order to send data through the network.
-We’ve already worked with different types of permissions for geolocation and cameras, and we follow the same procedure (<!--ref linkend="sec.sketch.permissions-->) in the Permissions Selector, choosing `INTERNET` from the Android &mapsto; Sketch Permissions dialog.
+We’ve already worked with different types of permissions for geolocation and cameras, and we follow the same procedure ([Setting Sketch Permissions](../geolocation.html#setting-sketch-permissions)) in the Permissions Selector, choosing `INTERNET` from the Android &mapsto; Sketch Permissions dialog.

 We’ll take the following steps to network the Android and the PC.
 First, we’ll run the Android sketch we’ve just created on the Android device.
 Then we’ll check the Processing console to see if OSC is up and running.
 Since the Android device is connected to the PC via USB, it gives us some feedback with regard to the OSC status when the app starts up.
 Finally, when the app is running on the device and the OSC server is running, we move on to run the PC sketch and start the connection.